zriyansh/signoz.io/docs/instrumentation/python.md

 :::note

+- The port numbers are 4317 and 4318 for the gRPC and HTTP exporters respectively.
-- Remember to allow incoming requests to port **4317** of machine where SigNoz backend is hosted
+- Remember to allow incoming requests to port **4317**/**4318** of machine where SigNoz backend is hosted

 :::